-This curriculum prepares individuals to work with children from infancy through early childhood in diverse learning environments.
+The Early Childhood Education curriculum prepares individuals to work with children from birth through eight in diverse learning environments.
 Students will combine learned theories with practice in actual settings with young children under the supervision of qualified teachers.

 Graduates are prepared to plan and implement developmentally appropriate programs in early childhood settings.
-Employment opportunities include child development and child care programs, preschools, public and private schools, recreational centers, Head Start programs, and school-age programs.
+Employment opportunities include child development and child care programs, preschools, public and private schools, recreational centers, Head Start Programs, and school-age programs.

-This program is accredited by the
+This degree is accredited by the

-National Association for the Education of
+National Association for the Education of Young Children (NAEYC)

-Young Children (NAEYC), 1313 L St. NW, Suite 500, Washington, DC 20005, Phone: (202)-232-8777,
+1313 L St. NW, Suite 500

 - General college admission requirements.